 After her March Break visit to Lira in 2007 Lorna, a former lawyer, retired from teaching and founded Ugandan Orphans Fund (the predecessor to Children of Hope Uganda- Canada).
-She promised the original 43 beneficiary children, that she would try to get help for them on her return to Canada.
+She promised the original 43 orphans she met in 2007 that she would try to get help for them on her return to Canada.
 Lorna takes great pleasure in speaking to school groups, church groups, Rotary clubs, and holding sales of the beautiful paper-bead jewelry, baskets, and sewn crafts made by caregivers of the beneficiary children.
 She is happy to be still keeping that promise, for the past 8 years and counting.

-Francis, currently a PhD candidate at OISE/U of T, grew up in northern Uganda and has visited the COHU schools in Barlonyo on trips to Uganda from his home in Richmond Hill.
-Francis earned his PhD at the University of Toronto in 2013 after earning his B.A. and B.Ed from Makerere University, Kampala and his M.A., Sociology from Ontario Institute for Studies in Education (OISE) at U of T, with his thesis on “The Catastrophe of Education in Civil War areas, Uganda”.
-In 2006 and 2007 he received training from Save The Children, Uganda in child protection policy, project proposal writing and good governance and management.
+Francis’s personal experience and his expertise in reintegrating war victims through education in northern Uganda make an invaluable contribution to the COHU Board of Directors.
+Francis grew up in northern Uganda and has visited the COHU schools in Barlonyo on trips to Uganda from his home in Richmond Hill.
+Francis earned his PhD at the University of Toronto in 2013 after earning his B.A. and B.Ed from Makerere University, Kampala and his M.A., Sociology from Ontario Institute for Studies in Education (OISE) at U of T. His Master’s thesis was on “The Catastrophe of Education in Civil War areas, Uganda”.
+In 2006 and 2007 he received training from Save the Children, Uganda in child protection policy, project proposal writing and good governance and management.
 In 2006 Francis was a Teaching Assistant at Gulu University, Faculty of Education, and served as Program Co-Ordinator for Gulu Development Agency, a Ugandan NGO.
-Francis’s personal experience and his expertise in education and reintegrating war victims in northern Uganda make an invaluable contribution to the COHU Board of Directors.

 Mary, a Quaker from London, Ontario, spends half of each year in Uganda and visits the project regularly to monitor progress.
-Mary has been following the progress of the 4 school Income Generating Activities at Barlonyo Technical and Vocational Institute.
-She was proud to preside at the January, 2011 Graduation of the first graduates of the COHU tailoring class and to award a treadle sewing machine to each graduate.
+Mary has been following the development of the school Income Generating Activities at Barlonyo Technical and Vocational Institute.
+She was proud to preside at the January, 2011 Graduation of the first graduates of the COHU tailoring class and to award a treadle sewing machine to each of the 57 graduates.
 Mary was the honoured guest on November 27, 2012 at the 2nd BTVI Graduation Ceremony, the Ribbon Cutting Ceremony for the new Barlonyo Early Childhood Development Centre and the Graduation of the first ECDC young graduates to Primary 1.

 Chase McNabb became involved with COHU in September 2011.
-He is a second-year student pursuing a double major in African, and Peace, Conflict and Justice studies at Trinity College, University of Toronto.
-He visited Uganda in August of 2011, volunteering at a local HIV/AIDS orphanage and rural schools for a month.
+He will graduate from University of Toronto in 2015 with a double major in African, and Peace, Conflict and Justice studies at Trinity College, He visited Uganda in August of 2011, volunteering at a local HIV/AIDS orphanage and rural schools for a month.
 In May 2014 he visited the project and used his photography skills to record the Barlonyo schools in pictures published in the February 2015 Photographers Without Borders magazine.
-Chase is the U of T COHU club Co-Presidents and is in charge of social media marketing and looks forward to spreading the COHU story to university and high school campuses across Canada.
+Chase is the U of T COHU club Co-Presidents and is in charge of social media marketing and looks forward to continuing to spread the COHU story to university and high school campuses.